naver/nbase-arc/doc/state-machine-replicator.md

 ```

 * Log ack.
-  - Slave replicator gets the log stream and save the recived portion to the local log file.
+  - Slave replicator gets the log stream and save the received portion to the local log file.
 LSN of the last message in the local log file is acknowledged to the master replicator.
 ```
     Redis(lib)   Master      Slave
         |          |         |  |